Lollipop loop, very easy.

 The trail markings switch between, for the most part, yellow paint daubs, and a few round DEC blazes.
 This section of trail is not ADA compliant.

 After winding and ascending, the Burroughs Memorial Trail heads west and passes through heavily farmed land with many impressive stone fences.
-These are the most numerous, and the tallest, intact stone walls I’ve seen so far in the Catskills.
+These are the most numerous, the tallest, and the most intact stone fences I’ve seen in the Catskills…

 There are also a number of impressive old stone ruins.